konik32/openrest/README.md

 `@Join` parameters:

-- `value` - entity association name that will be left joined with entity
+- `value` - entity's association name that will be left joined with entity
-- `fetch` - flag indicating whether associations should be fetched
+- `fetch` - flag indicating whether association should be fetched

 ## StaticFilter